Dreem-Organization/bender/docs/quickstart/python.rst

 .. code:: python

-    """ In this minimum example we try to minimize the sinus function between 0 and 2pi"""
+    """ In this minimal example we try to minimize the sinus function between 0 and 2pi"""

     from benderclient import Bender
     import numpy as np